 Meals, like music, are only meaningful in context, infused with the You that encounters them.
 In all likelihood, Mastro’s is merely an overpriced steakhouse, but at 23 it was hands down the best meal of my life: wagyu rare with lobster mashed potatoes, a bottle of something spicy and red for the table, creme brûlée to finish.
 Scotch, neat, the first I’d ever tasted (Highland Park 18, Dalwhinnie 15, both recommended by my dad after I texted him a photo of the menu).
 It was as much about the food as it was the fact of valet parking, the shimmering ambiance as we were guided up the stairwell, the way the waitress assumed the role of mischievous accomplice.
 It was the realization that Stevie Wonder was dining two tables to my right; it was the bill that cost half my paycheck, and the cavalier flick I gave of my credit card, like I hadn’t even noticed the total.
 It was the audacity that made the meal, the self-determination; racing headlong into impulse, carried by the wind.

 We drove in a daze of wordless contentment to the hum of my curated playlist.
-It was a straight shot home from the restaurant, though I really shouldn’t have been driving.
-I remember how the city seemed almost to vibrate, as if flickering between two competing truths.
-A starving student or a Mad Man, a conference or commercial, an adulthood fully rendered or just a black-and-white facade.
-Hemorrhaging savings, half-asleep at the wheel, or wide awake and brimming with conviction.
+It was a straight shot home from the restaurant, though I probably shouldn’t have been driving as I think back to the Scotch.
+I remember how the city almost seemed to vibrate, as if flickering between two competing truths.
+A starving student or a Mad Man, a conference or a commercial, an adulthood fully rendered or just a black-and-white facade.
+Hemorrhaging savings and half-asleep at the wheel, or wide awake and brimming with conviction.

 Let’s not try to figure out everything at once